Arnav-JFT/ig-ext/README.md

 ### Chrome/Edge/Brave and other Chromium-based browsers:

 1. Download or clone this repository
+2. Create icon files (see the "Icon Setup" section below)
-2. Open your browser and navigate to the extensions page:
+3. Open your browser and navigate to the extensions page:
    - Chrome: `chrome://extensions/`
    - Edge: `edge://extensions/`
    - Brave: `brave://extensions/`
-3. Enable "Developer mode" (usually a toggle in the top-right corner)
+4. Enable "Developer mode" (usually a toggle in the top-right corner)
-4. Click "Load unpacked" and select the folder containing this extension
+5. Click "Load unpacked" and select the folder containing this extension
-5. The extension should now appear in your browser toolbar
+6. The extension should now appear in your browser toolbar

+## Icon Setup

+Before loading the extension, you need to create icon files:

+1. Open the `generate_icons.html` file in your browser
+2. Click the "Generate Icons" button to create simple Instagram-themed icons
+3. Right-click on each canvas and save the images as:
+   - `icon16.png` in the icons folder
+   - `icon48.png` in the icons folder
+   - `icon128.png` in the icons folder

+Alternative: You can create your own icons or modify the `manifest.json` file to remove the icon requirement.
+See `icons/ICON_INSTRUCTIONS.md` for details.

 ## How to Use